Learn how to sew a felt mouse toy for a child or a cat with this beginner sewing project for kids and adults!

 Pocket Pet Felt Mouse Toy Sewing Project for Kids and Adults of All Ages

-Sew a pocket pet mouse plush animal friend with the kids as a beginning sewing project!
-This mouse toy sewing project makes a wonderful handmade gift idea, lovey for a child, or cat toy.
+Sew a pocket pet mouse or a plush animal friend with the kids as a beginning sewing project!
+This mouse toy sewing project makes an excellent handmade gift idea, a lovey for kids, or a cat toy.
 You may also like homemade gift ideas kids can make!

 Learn more about Rhythms of Play HERE!